 In general, the more electricity you use, the more you can save by getting solar panels.
 Generally speaking, you can save around 40-50% on your electricity bill with solar panels and a power diverter (for hot water).
-Add a battery and you can reduce your electricity consumption from the grid by 70%.
+Add a battery and you can reduce your electricity consumption from the grid by 70% or more.
 These numbers are year-round averages and will be higher in the summer and lower in the winter.
 This image shows what that could mean in euro terms:

 How Much Do Solar Panels Cost in Ireland?

 As a rough guide, the all-in price for home solar panels is from €6,000 – €17,000.
 This includes installation and all other charges.
 When you add in the SEAI grant the cost comes down to €4,500 – €14,000.

 At the lower end of the price range would be approximately 2kW of standard panels plus a power diverter.
 At the top end of the price range would be around 6kW of premium panels, a power diverter, and a large battery.
 Blackout protection is an optional extra that generally costs around €1,500.

 If you’re looking for an exact price/quotation then get in touch with us now.

 Once you know the costs and the savings, you’ll be able to determine if buying solar panels will be a good financial decision.
 There are a couple of ways to weigh up solar panel finance.
 First of all, you can compare the return on your solar panels to other investment options like bank deposits or stocks and shares: